-Advances - £21.3m
+Advances - £22.2m

-Refer to page 64 (Audit Committee Report), page 98 (accounting policy) and page 117 (financial disclosures)
+Refer to page 54 (Audit Committee Report), page 88 (accounting policy) and pages 104 to 105 (financial disclosures)

-The Group pays advances to its authors prior to the delivery of a manuscript.
+The Group pays royalty advances to its authors prior to the delivery of a manuscript.
 The Group recovers these advances from future sales by deducting royalties due to the author under the terms of the relevant royalty agreement.

-The advances balance is made up of a significant number of individual advances to authors and requires the Group to track sales made.
+The advances balance is made up of a significant number of individual advances to authors and requires the Group to forecast sales to monitor recoverability of advances..

 In determining whether advances are recoverable, the Group must make judgements over the likely future sales of individual titles.
-Where insufficient sales are forecast by the Group, a provision is recorded.
+Where insufficient sales are forecast by the Group, a provision is recorded against each advance.

-This is a significant risk area as there is inherent uncertainty regarding the future sales of individual titles.
+This is a significant risk area as there is inherent uncertainty regarding the future sales of individual titles arising from the changes in the economic environment, actions of competitors and forecasting risk.